 Without mincing words, if today’s church is going to come out of the miry clay where ungodly leaders have grounded her, there must be a real pruning and shaking in the present leadership of the church.

-The truth is that many of those we have ordained as ministers of God in our churches today are not truly called and chosen by God, but are just victims of spiritual deception and manipulation.
+The truth is that many of those we have ordained as ministers of God in our churches today are not indeed called and chosen by God but are just victims of spiritual deception and manipulation.

-Many of them were enticed, coaxed, or coerced into ministry or into taking up leadership position in the church by ambitious and carnal church leaders who are into a rat race of building empires and making names for themselves.
+Many were enticed, coaxed, or coerced into ministry or taking up leadership positions in the church by ambitious and carnal church leaders who were into a rat race of building empires and making names for themselves.

-Sadly, many vibrant and zealous young men and women, but spiritually immature and undiscerning, have been manipulated, coaxed or cajoled into working for selfish and ambitious leaders in the church to help them achieve their inordinate ambitions while they erroneously think they are working for God.
+Many vibrant and zealous young men and women who are spiritually immature and undiscerning have been manipulated, coaxed, or cajoled into working for selfish and ambitious leaders in the church to help them achieve their inordinate ambitions.
+Sadly, they erroneously think they are working for God.

-Apostle Paul frankly warned Timothy about laying hands hastily on men to set them apart for ministry or leadership position in the Church.
+Apostle Paul warned Timothy about laying hands hastily on men to set them apart for ministry or leadership positions in the Church.

 Paul admonishes, “Do not ordain any one hastily; and do not be a partaker in the sins of others; keep yourself pure.”
 (1 Tim.
 5:22 WNT).

-If only our Bishops, Senior Pastors, General Overseers or Superintendents have heeded this great admonition or warning, the Church might not have landed in the messy and muddy water she has found herself today.
+Suppose only our Bishops, Senior Pastors, General Overseers, or Superintendents have heeded this great admonition or warning.
+In that case, the Church might not have landed in the dirty and muddy water she has found herself in today.

-It is God who searches and knows the hearts of men that holds the prerogative to choose and call those whom He desires into His service or leadership position in the Church.
-Even the Lord Jesus while in the world did not choose His disciples arbitrarily or hastily.
+God, who searches and knows the hearts of men, holds the prerogative to choose and call those He desires into His service or leadership position in the Church.
+Even the Lord Jesus, while in the world, did not choose His disciples arbitrarily or hastily.